-To finish the day, non-physicians will visit the nearby Kusakabe Heritage House (Kusakabe Mingeikan), one of Takayama's oldest merchant homes open to the public.
+To finish the day, visit the nearby Kusakabe Heritage House (Kusakabe Mingeikan), one of Takayama's oldest merchant homes open to the public.
 Its former residents, the Kusakabe family, used to be successful money lenders.
-Physicians - visit to a local hospital in Takayama to learn about the Japanese healthcare system and meet with local doctors.

 Evening at leisure.
 Overnight at hotel in Takayama.